I've changed my logo — does my trade mark still protect it?

 Can I update my existing registration instead of filing a new application?

 No. Once a trade mark is registered, you can't change the representation of the mark on the register.
-If the new design is different enough to require a separate filing, you'll need to submit a fresh application.
-For more on how long your existing registration lasts, see our guide on how long a trade mark registration lasts.
+If the new design is different enough to require protection, you'll need to submit a fresh application.

 Need help?

-If you're planning a rebrand and want to understand how it affects your trade mark protection, contact us for advice.
+If you're planning a rebrand and want to understand how it affects your trade mark protection, contact us for advice or start a new application if you're ready to file.
 It's always better to plan ahead than to discover gaps after the fact.

 Please note, the information in this article is general in nature and is not legal advice.
 You should seek independent legal advice tailored to you and your circumstances.